How To Get Rid Of Cat Hairballs (What Helped My Cat)

 Once I started paying closer attention, the pattern became easier to notice.

 Milo was shedding way more than I realized.
 Every time he groomed himself, he was swallowing loose fur.
-And over time, that fur was building up in his stomach instead of moving through normally.
+Most of the time, that fur should pass through the digestive system without turning into a whole situation.

 That explained a lot.